mozilla/action-input/README.md

 ## Actions library

 This library provides the API that most web apps will use to poll for current actions and to receive action events.
-The actions themselves come from a set of ActionProviders, such as one provided by the Input library and one that wraps the proposed WebXR input API.
+The actions themselves come from a set of `ActionProvider`s, such as one provided by the Input library and one that wraps the proposed WebXR input API.

 ### Features

 - Exposes a polling and event API that web apps use to track actions
-- Exposes an API to add and remove ActionProviders
+- Exposes an API to add and remove `ActionProvider`s

 ## Input library

 This library maps low level hardware inputs to action events, either directly from hardware events or via filters.
-It provides an ActionProvider for use by the Actions library.
+It provides an `ActionProvider` for use by the Actions library.
 It uses the Hardware library to decorate action events with information about the hardware that caused the action.

 ### Features